Some Benches and Landmarks Stand the Test of Time, Thanks to these Hardwoods

 Similar to Ipe, Cumaru (pronounced koo-mah-roo) is used interchangeably with Ipe because of their similar characteristics.

-Cumaru is a type of tropical hardwood which is ideal for outdoor construction and is known for its beautiful reddish brown color.
+Cumaru is a type of tropical hardwood which is ideal for outdoor construction and is known for its beautiful honey brown color.
 It is perfect for constructing decks, siding and cladding due to its hardness.
 It can also withstand harsh weather, is fungi- and rot-resistant, is not penetrated by termites, is not easily scratched and does not overheat in the sun.

 Garapa Wood: Good Lower Cost Option